HumanCompatibleAI/interpreting-rewards/README.md

 * Finish testing the Atari pipeline, add a script for creating Atari figures
 * Fix the scripts which train maze agents and Atari agents using a learned reward function.
 Due to changes in `rl-baselines3-zoo` since I last ran these, they no longer work.
 The Atari script will need a code review, as the results that it generated before were weird (large differences the performance of the policy trained on ground-truth reward vs. reward model, despite the reward model having close to 0 test error.
 This could be an issue with the reward model only being trained on transitions from an expert policy, but I worry it could be something squirrelly with the script or my custom wrappers.
 * Add scripts for downloading parts of the pipeline from AWS without having to run the policy training, dataset creation, reward model training scripts, etc.
-* Clean up the repo by removing lots of notebooks from `./notebooks`